How to Stay Relevant as a Seafood Pioneer

 The word “pioneer” not only nods to their history as a company daring and willing to push for change, but it also creates expectations for what’s to be created and innovated in Lerøy for decades to come.

-Although innovation has always played a key part in Lerøy’s success, they still recognized the need for a more structured approach in this work.
+Although innovation has always played a key part in Lerøy’s success, they still recognized the need for a more structured approach in this field of work.
 More specifically, they needed a common language, unified methodology and increased capacity to work with strategic innovation.

 ÆRA was hired to help set up a brand-new innovation unit within the corporation, as well as an annual innovation class that will ensure that the broader organization is involved in the development of an innovation mindset, methodology and structure for capturing new ideas.

-“I like to say: «You have consultants, and then you have ÆRA.» The two are not the same.”
+“I like to say: You have consultants, and then you have ÆRA."

 Pål Michelsen